ballerina-platform/blog/ballerina-meets-hasura.md

 The prerequisite of installing the Hasura CLI tool was completed with the instructions available [here](https://docs.hasura.io/0.15/manual/install-hasura-cli.html).
 It was just a matter of executing a single curl command to get it downloaded and installed in my Linux based OS.

-After this, I simply ran the “hasura quickstart hasura/hello-ballerina” command, which cloned a git project for a hello world Ballerina project to my local machine, and also set up a few other things such as a remote Hasura cluster to work on.
+After this, I simply ran the “hasura quickstart hasura/hello-ballerina” command, which cloned a git project for a hello world Ballerina project to my local machine, and also set up a few other things, such as a remote Hasura cluster to work on.

 ![Hasura Quickstart Command](images/figure_3.3.png)
 *Figure 3*